qio1112/recorder-market-pulse/docs/recorder-backend.md

 - Stock data freshness, option data freshness, and Qdrant consistency checks are built-in daily cron jobs scheduled for `22:00` America/New_York by default.
 Option data freshness uses the latest successful `STOCK_AFTER_CLOSE_REFRESH` execution as its freshness reference; if today is a trade day and that latest success is before today, the check fails.
 The same check still records current option symbols with expiry counts in `details_json` for dashboard review.
 Job execution cleanup runs daily at `23:00`.
 - Job execution rows use a 30-day retention window.
 The cleanup job deletes expired rows.
 - Record create/update/delete and chat-to-record flows now queue durable Qdrant upsert/delete executions instead of relying only on fire-and-forget `@Async` calls.

+## Record Alert Scheduling

+Record alerts are a user feature and use separate tables from admin jobs.

+Tables:

+- `alert_schedule`: one active schedule per record, with `alert_type`, `time_at`, `weekdays`, `enabled`, `next_run_at`, `last_sent_at`, and `last_error`.
+- `alert_execution`: each email attempt, with schedule id, record id, recipient, status, timestamps, and error message.

+Important rules:

+- `RecordController` creates an `AlertSchedule` only when the request includes the `ALERT` label, an `alertType`, and valid alert fields.
+- `RecordService.createRecord` and `updateRecord` call `ScheduleAlertService.scheduleAlert` after attaching the schedule to the saved record.
+- One-time schedules are disabled after a successful send.
+- Recurring schedules roll to the next selected weekday after a successful send.
+- Failed sends record `FAILED` in `alert_execution`, store `last_error`, and move `next_run_at` by `alerts.scheduler.retry-delay-minutes`.
+- `GET /api/records/alert-schedules` returns only active schedules.
+Normal users see their own record schedules; admins see all active schedules.
+- Timezone is critical: frontend sends ISO offset timestamps, backend scheduling uses `application.time-zone`, and API responses convert alert times to app timezone for display.

 ## Persistence Model